 Laura attended the Oberlin Conservatory of Music and the Royal Academy of Music where she studied flute with Michel Debost, Kathleen Chastain, Kate Hill, and William Bennett, as well as composition with Paul Patterson.
 She holds a master’s degree from the Manhattan School of Music’s Contemporary Performance Program where she studied with Tara Helen O’Connor.
 Laura is currently a doctoral candidate at The Graduate Center, CUNY where she researches and writes about methods of corporeal music analysis in new music.
-Laura teaches at Washington Heights Conservatory and is a faculty mentor at the Harmony Program.
+Laura teaches at Washington Heights Conservatory and is a faculty mentor for the Harmony Program.

 For more information about Laura's projects, please visit TAKensemble.com